guidobouman/thesis/Documents/Thesis/Thesis.markdown

 There is an issue with these alternative inputs though.
 It's a term from the 1980's called "Gorilla arm".
 When you use a desktop monitor with touchscreen functionality, your arms and shoulders will quickly fatigue.
 This happens because of holding your arms horizontally and reaching out to the monitor for long durations to constantly touch the screen.
 This same phenomenon could be applicable for gesture based input devices.
 The Kinect requires you to do large gestures, allowing you to use a lot of different muscles, and not stressing a couple of them for a longer period of time.
 The LEAP on the other hand (for now) relies heavily on pointing to your screen, this could replicate the gorilla arm phenomenon.
 Because the MYO is completely location & direction agnostic, it would be highly unlikely for it's users to suffer from this problem.  [][#Pogue:2013]

 ## Utopia (long term solution)
+> In 2057, the internet will be beamed directly to your brain from the cloud.
+We strongly recommend ad-blocking software.
+[][#Rackspace:2010]

 Let’s elaborate on the possibilities with BCI as it is the most direct connection between brains and the internet.
 Also it would be ideal not to surf pages anymore but retrieving the data directly from the database as you think.
 How would it be to have wikipedia in your brain?

 ### Brain <-> Internet